18F/development-guide/pages/recommended/libraries.md

 - Does not require jQuery

 #### When not to use
-- If theres concerns the library has been inactive for too long and will break with newer browsers. skrollr hasn't been under active development since about September 2014.
+- If theres concerns the library has been inactive for too longr and will break with newer browsers. skrollr hasn't been under active development since about September 2014.
 - If skrollr's method of controlling animation in the markup doesn't work for the project's architecture.

 ### stellar.js